openstack/openstack-manuals/doc/admin-guide/source/telemetry-data-collection.rst

 Therefore Telemetry uses another method to gather this data by polling the infrastructure including the APIs of the different OpenStack services and other assets, like hypervisors.
-The latter case requires closer interaction with the Compute hosts.
+The latter case requires closer interaction with the compute hosts.
 To solve this issue, Telemetry uses an agent based architecture to fulfill the requirements against the data collection.